 From the above discussion, it is apparent that labeling overhead has become the main hurdle to large-scale KPI anomaly dataset, which in turn is the main hurdle to effective and practical KPI anomaly detection.
-In this paper, we aim to tackle the KPI anomaly labeling overhead problem and propose a semi-automatic labeling framework called Label-Less.
+In this paper, we aim to tackle the KPI anomaly labeling overhead problem and propose a semiautomatic labeling framework called Label-Less.
 Our idea is inspired by one key observation: the majority of operators' labeling efforts are spent on visually scanning through the KPIs to gauge their "normal" patterns and variations and on examining KPIs back and forth to check whether "similar" KPI segments (see Fig. 1 for example) are labeled consistently.
 We argue that above "scanning and checking" should be facilitated by automatic tools driven by algorithms.
 In our idea, the visual scanning is replaced by unsupervised anomaly detection which emphasizes on high recall and acceptable precision, and the results are candidate potential anomalies.
-The manual consistency checking is replaced with our novel technique anomaly similarity search, which given an anomaly template by the operator, i.e., a KPI segment containing known anomalous data points, discovers anomalies similar to the template among the candidate anomalies.
+The manual consistency checking is replaced with anomaly

-^{} Dan Pei is the corresponding author.
+\ Dan Pei is the corresponding author.